-Cryptographic Services Cryptographic Support for z/OS V1R13 - z/OS V2R1 web deliverable (FMID HCR77A1), which installs on z/OS V1R13 or z/OS V2R1. z/OS V2R1 and z/OS V1R13, both without the Cryptographic Support for z/OS V1R13 - z/OS V2R1 web deliverable (FMID HCR77A1) or a later ICSF web deliverable installed.
-Before installing FMID HCR77A1 or later ICSF FMIDs.
+Table 3.
+Information about this migration action (continued) When change was introduced: Cryptographic Support for z/OS V1R13 - z/OS V2R1 web deliverable (FMID HCR77A1), which installs on z/OS V1R13 or z/OS V2R1.
+Applies to migration from: z/OS V2R1 and z/OS V1R13, both without the Cryptographic Support for z/OS V1R13 - z/OS V2R1 web deliverable (FMID HCR77A1) or a later ICSF web deliverable installed.
+Timing: Before installing FMID HCR77A1 or later ICSF FMIDs.
+Is the migration action required?
 Yes, if migrating from an ICSF FMID older than HCR77A1 to ICSF FMID HCR77A1 or later and if you are affected by the change in the way master keys are processed to determine which coprocessors become active.
-None.
-Use check ICSFMIG77A1_COPROCESSOR_ACTIVE to determine which coprocessors will not become active when Cryptographic Support for z/OS V1R13 - z/OS V2R1 Web Deliverable (FMID HCR77A1) is started.
+Target system hardware requirements: None.
+Target system software requirements: None.
+Other system (coexistence or fallback) requirements: None.
+Restrictions: None.
+System impacts: None.
+Related IBM Health Checker for z/OS check: Use check ICSFMIG77A1_COPROCESSOR_ACTIVE to determine which coprocessors will not become active when Cryptographic Support for z/OS V1R13 - z/OS V2R1 Web Deliverable (FMID HCR77A1) is started.
 This check is delivered in APAR OA42011 available for ICSF FMIDs HCR7770, HCR7780, HCR7790 and HCR77A0.